yymao/phys7730/_sources/index.md

 **Statistical and Computational Methods in Physics and Astronomy**, taught by [Yao-Yuan Mao](https://yymao.github.io/) at the University of Utah, in Spring 2025.

-:::{important}
-The course contents for Spring 2025 will be populated soon.

-In the meantime, you can take a look at the <a href="spring2024/">Spring 2024 course contents</a>.
-The Spring 2025 course will have similar but updated contents.
-You can also read Spring 2025's [core syllabus [PDF]](https://class-tools.app.utah.edu/syllabus/1254/14992/PHYS-ASTR-7730-Spring-2025.pdf).
+:::{warning}

-Note that this course is *not* scheduled to be offered in Spring 2026.
+This course is *not* scheduled to be offered in Spring 2026.
 :::

 This course will discuss a few widely applicable statistical and computational methods of analyzing and